dorianpeters/jsNotes/arrowFunctions.md

 # Arrow Functions

 Defined as "syntactically compact alternative" to a regular function expression.
+Or a concise way to write function expressions.
+Good for simple functions that you use only once.

+(parameters) => some code

 ```js
 // Normal syntax